 The 5 Factors Beyond Talent Needed to Sell Solutions

-It’s great to find a salesperson with raw, natural sales talent but, as solution selling training experts know, it takes a lot more than sales skills alone to build a high performing sales team.
+Solution selling training experts know that it is great to find a salesperson with raw and natural sales talent.
+But, sales leaders also know that more than raw talent is needed to sell solutions consistently.
+Experience has taught us that it takes a lot more than sales skills alone to build a high performing sales team.

-Of course, when hiring new sales reps, you want to look for people who display the characteristics you know work for your specific sales culture, industry and strategy.
-You want motivated, confident, curious, empathetic sales folks who are driven to perform, serve their customers and to build long lasting relationships with them…people who know how to juggle the many demands on their time with a focus on lasting business results.
+Of course, when hiring new sales reps, you want to look for people who display the characteristics you know work for your specific sales strategy, sales culture, industry and sales playbook.
+You want motivated, confident, curious, empathetic sales reps who are driven to perform, serve their customers, and build long lasting relationships with them – people who know how to juggle the many demands on their time with a focus on lasting business results.

 But to achieve maximum performance from the sales team as a whole, factors other than simple talent must come into play.
 And these factors fall into three main arenas:

-- Sales Culture: Second, because a strategy must go through your culture to get implemented, you need a high performance sales culture that defines “how things get done” in a way that aligns with your sales strategy.
+Second, because a sales strategy must go through your sales culture to get implemented, you need a high performance sales culture that defines “how things get done” in a way that aligns with your sales strategy.
 Sales culture accounts for 40% of the difference between high and low performing sales teams.

-- Sales Talent: Lastly you must be able to attract, develop, engage and retain sales talent in a way that fits within your organizational culture and aligns with your sales strategy.
+Lastly you must be able to attract, develop, engage, and retain sales talent in a way that fits within your organizational culture and aligns with your sales strategy.
 Sales talent accounts for 29% of the difference between high and low performing sales teams.